 NBA technologies rely primarily on observing network traffic and developing baselines of expected flows and inventories of host characteristics.
 NBA products automatically update their baselines on an ongoing basis.
 As a result, typically there is not much tuning or customization to be done, other than updating firewall ruleset-like policies that are offered by most products.
 Also, administrators might adjust thresholds periodically (e.g., how much additional bandwidth usage should trigger an alert) to take into account changes to the environment.
 Thresholds can often be set on a per-host basis or for administrator-defined groups of hosts.
-Most NBA products also offer whitelist and blacklist capabilities for hosts and services.
+Most NBA products also offer whitelist and blacklist capabilities for hosts and services, and some can use feeds that dynamically provide updated reputation services information (e.g., hosts likely to be malicious).
 Another common feature of NBA products is customization of each alert (e.g., specifying which prevention option it should trigger).
 Unlike network-based IDPSs, code editing features are generally not applicable to NBA products.

 A few NBA products offer limited signature-based detection capabilities.
 The supported signatures tend to be very simple, and primarily look for particular values in certain IP, TCP, UDP, or ICMP header fields.
 This capability is most helpful for inline NBA sensors because they can use the signatures to find and block attacks that a firewall or router might not be capable of blocking.
-For example, suppose that there is a DDoS attack that uses a flood of specially crafted HTTP traffic against a Web server.
-A firewall or router might not be able to block the attack without blocking all HTTP activity to the Web server, but an inline NBA sensor could be configured with a customized signature to block just the attack activity if it has a unique set of characteristics.
+For example, suppose that there is a DDoS attack that uses a flood of specially crafted HTTP traffic against a web server.
+A firewall or router might not be able to block the attack without blocking all HTTP activity to the web server, but an inline NBA sensor could be configured with a customized signature to block just the attack activity if it has a unique set of characteristics.
 On the other hand, an inline NBA sensor might be able to block the attack anyway because of its flow patterns.